 The Queen Mary University of London is one of PROTECT’s two UK-based teams.
 The team is led by the distinguished EU law and migration expert Elspeth Guild, joining her are the aspiring law scholar Kathryn Allinson and Nicolette Busuttil.
 Together, the team has followed the processes surrounding the UN Compacts on Migrants and Refugees closely and explored their potential in advancing the international protection system.

-Protect partner presentations: The University of the Witwatersrand
+PROTECT partner presentations: The University of the Witwatersrand

 Joining the international PROTECT consortium from Wits University are Associate Professor and Director of the African Centre for Migration & Society, Jo Vearey, Dr. Nicholas Maple, and Dr. Kudakwashe Vanyoro.